gepeng86/FAIRness-QualityMeasures/Dissecting the FAIR Principles/Readme.md

 Dissecting the FAIR Principles
 ==============================

 [<span class="underline" style="color:blue">Wilkinson et al. 2016</span>](https://doi.org/10.1038/sdata.2016.18) designed high-level guiding principles under four nonfunctional requirements - Findability, Accessibility, Interoperability, and Reusability.
-We refer to these four nonfunctional requirements as ${\color{rgb(12,123,220)}{\textsf{\textit{Four FAIR Quality Dimensions}}}}$ or ***Four FAIR Quality Dimensions***.
+We refer to these four nonfunctional requirements as ***Four FAIR Quality Dimensions***.

 Wilkinson et al. (2016) also developed 15 FAIR principles to establish specific functional requirements for digital objects along the four FAIR quality dimensions in a computational environment.
-These 15 FAIR principles cover three unique high-level entities, or categories: data, metadata, and infrastructure.
+These 15 FAIR principles cover three high-level unique categories: data, metadata, and infrastructure. refered to as ***Three Categories***.

 The principles also entail essential properties or specific functional requirements for each of the three categories.
 For example, F1 requires that data and metadata should each be assigned a property: identifier; the identifier is further qualified to be globally unique and eternally persistent.
 After mapping the 15 principles onto the three categories, 28 category-specific requirements are identified for data, metadata, and infrastructure.
 Additional details in this folder.

 In contrast to its simple acronym, the FAIR Principles are highly complex even before accounting for domain and application dependencies.
 The FAIR principles are inherently multi-dimensional.
 They are also multi-layered and multi-faceted, revolving around key concepts with multiple elements, as depicted in the first figure below.

 By decomposing the definitions of the FAIR principles through a systematic concept mapping approach, ([<span class="underline" style="color:blue"Peng (2023)</span>](https://doi.org/10.5281/zenodo.7896948) deduced 21 unique category-specific core concepts and 48 category-specific focus elements, and formulated 85 harmonized indicators for FAIR data.
 The second figure below ties all these together.
+Detailed information on the common FAIR vocabulary can be found in [this folder](./Common%20FAIR%20Vocabulary).

 <img src="./_images/Peng_etal_2024-IJED-Figure2.jpg" width="850" />